hjensas/newton-isolated-networks-spine-leaf-supernet-hack/README.md

 A subset of the template is shown in the example below.
-The `str_split:` and `list_join:` functions are used to get the IP address from _InternalApiIpSubnet_ parameter, as well as the network mask bits from the leaf specific cidr _InternalApiNetCidrLeaf1_ to assign correct ip interface address and netmask.
+The `str_split:` and `list_join:` functions are used to get the IP address from _InternalApiIpSubnet_ parameter and the network mask bits from the leaf specific cidr _InternalApiNetCidrLeaf1_ paramter.
+This data is then combined to assign the correct ip interface address and netmask.

-Per leaf cidr parameter _InternalApiNetCidrLeafX_ and leaf specific router parameter _InternalApiIpSubnetRouterLeaf0_ used to set up the required static routes.
+Per leaf cidr parameter _InternalApiNetCidrLeafX_ and leaf specific router parameter _InternalApiIpSubnetRouterLeaf0_ is used to set up the required static routes.

 Example:
 ```